 Blueberries have long been known for their antioxidant properties.

 Broccoli, along with its superfood cousins kale and cauliflower are among one of the best superfoods.

 Who doesn’t love chocolate?
 And, the best part, is that dark chocolate consisting of 70% percent cacao and greater can actually increase your brain’s neuroplasticity.
 Neuroplasticity is the ability to learn and memorize, as well as to recover from injury or disease.

 Chia seeds pack a big punch in a tiny package.
 According to the Harvard Chan School of Public Health, Chia seeds are a complete protein, containing all nine essential amino acids which cannot be made by the body.
-These seeds are beneficial in reducing cholesterol, regulating blood pressure, and promoting weight loss.

 The use of Goji, also known as Wolfberry, dates back to ancient Asia when Chinese and Tibetan healers used the berry to strengthen muscles and tendons, protect from illnesses, and longevity.
-Today, research studies have shown the use of Goji can safely control blood sugar levels, promotes healthy vision, increases testosterone levels, as well as offer cancer-fighting benefits.

 While used in Asia for medicinal purposes for thousands of years, the jury is still out on whether green tea all it’s cracked up to be.
-However, there is some evidence according to the NIH, that tea, both green and black, may be useful in reducing heart disease, and controlling blood pressure and cholesterol.

 Generally consumed in juice form, a recent study demonstrated that this tropical fruit cultivated mainly in Southeast Asia is an excellent antioxidant aiding in the reduction of inflammation